-After the landmark meeting in Havana between President Obama and Raul Castro, it is tempting to say that the process or re-establishing a relationship with Cuba is complete.
-But 55 years of history cannot be simply forgotten – and elements on both sides of the Florida Strait have incentives to throw up roadblocks to further engagement.
+After the landmark meeting in Havana between President Obama and Raul Castro, it was tempting to say that the process or re-establishing a relationship with Cuba was complete.
+But 55 years of history could not be simply forgotten – and elements on both sides of the Florida Strait had incentives to throw up roadblocks to further engagement.

-There are still a number of steps both countries need to take in order to truly make the relationship between Cuba and the United States a normal one, ranging from a lifting of the embargo by the US Congress to a decision by the Cuban government on how to deal with the over $7 billion claims by American companies on assets nationalized after the revolution.
+Even during the Obama Administration, there were a number of steps both countries needed to take in order to truly make the relationship between Cuba and the United States a normal one, ranging from a lifting of the embargo by the US Congress to a decision by the Cuban government on how to deal with the over $7 billion claims by American companies on assets nationalized after the revolution.

-The American Security Project’s initiative – “Pathways to the Future of US-Cuba Relations” – examines how to build confidence between Cuba and the United States in a series of discreet areas:
+The American Security Project’s initiative – “Pathways to the Future of US-Cuba Relations” – seeks to examine how to build confidence between Cuba and the United States in a series of discreet areas:

-ASP looks forward to helping build a closer relationship between the governments of the United States and Cuba.
+ASP is working to rebuild a closer relationship between the governments of the United States and Cuba.
 Even more importantly, ASP hopes to build a long-lasting relationship between the people of the United States and the people of Cuba.